-Following discussion with the deputy managers and registered nurses, it was evident that staff were familiar with their roles and responsibilities in relation to medicines management.

-Staff confirmed that any concerns in relation to medicines management were raised with management.
+Following discussion with the deputy manager and registered nurses, it was evident that staff were familiar with their roles and responsibilities in relation to medicines management.
+They confirmed that any concerns in relation to medicines management were raised with management.
+They stated that there were good working relationships and that management were open and approachable and willing to listen.